Tech-at-DU/ACS-1220-Authentication-and-Associations/Assignments/final-project.md

 It is **not** acceptable to simple "re-skin" an existing homework assignment or tutorial for this project.
 Any such submission will receive a "Needs Improvement" grade.
 Your code must be original & written by you - although you can borrow ideas & code from your prior work.

 If you have an existing front-end that you've created for another class project, you can absolutely turn that into a final project submission.
 Just take your HTML files and turn each of them into a template, then start filling in the models, routes, etc. You can also opt to "level up" an existing Flask project to incorporate models, forms, auth, & tests.

+## Phase 1 Requirements

+The requirements for Phase 1 of the project are:

+- All model & form classes must be fully implemented.
+- 50% of routes must be implemented.
+- Project must run without errors.

+## Phase 2 Requirements

+The requirements for Phase 2 of the project are:

+- All routes must be fully implemented & run without errors.
+- All tests must pass and should test a substantial part of the page functionality.
+- Project should be deployed

 ## Video Demo